Louise Lawrence (activist): Medical community

 Lawrence was critical of medical views on gender-affirmation surgery.
 After the high-profile transition of Christine Jorgensen, Lawrence wrote: "If only some of these American medical men could... not continually imagine that their own penis was removed when Christine's was, maybe we could see some sound thoughtful, imaginative progress made in the field."

 Legacy

-Susan Stryker has written that the work of Louise Lawrence and others in connecting the transgender community with institutions of power "would produce long-lasting organizations and provide the base of a social movement."
+Susan Stryker wrote that the work of Lawrence and others in connecting the transgender community with institutions of power "would produce long-lasting organizations and provide the base of a social movement".
 According to academic Joanne Meyerowitz, Lawrence wanted her contributions to science to be recognized.

 An archive in Vallejo, California, is named after her.
 According to its website, "the goal of the Louise Lawrence Transgender Archive (LLTA) is to increase the understanding of transgender people and encourage new scholarship by making transgender historical materials available to students, scholars and the public."

-Her archives are housed in the Louise Lawrence Collection at the Kinsey Institute at the Indiana University Bloomington.

 In 2015, her archival material was exhibited at the exhibition "Bring Your Own Body" at Cooper Union" curated by Jeanne Vaccaro with Stamatina Gregory.
 Chris E. Vargas designed a collage for the exhibition called "Transvestites in the News," named after the title Lawrence gave to her scrapbooks.